 For students studying in the field of hydrometallurgy, there are additional scholarships just for you available.
-Visit the hydrometallurgy section website for more information and to submit your nomination at Hydrometallurgy student awards
+Visit the hydrometallurgy section website for more information and to submit your nomination at the Hydrometallurgy student awards.

 Please visit the Student Scholarships description page: